 New development is expected to provide public benefits, and zoning reform can be used to ensure this process is transparent, fair and predictable.
-New streets, achieve the vision for a vibrant Inner Belt and Brickbottom.
+New streets, alleys and civic spaces are needed to achieve the vision for a vibrant Inner Belt and Brickbottom.
 A minimum land area dedication should be established for new should be made available for developers who dedicate essential new streets to the he Master Plan takes the community-based plan principles described in Chapter 1, plus the answers to critical questions covered in Chapter 2, and translates them into a tangible, achievable vision for Inner Belt and Brickbottom.
 The Master Plan includes the following components, including an initial Framework covering the entire study area, and guidelines for individual districts and subdistricts that manifest the framework in more specific place-based ways.